SEU-ICS/docs/docs/shell/index.md

 |`sigtstp_handler` | 	Catches SIGINT (ctrl-c) signals |
 |`sigint_handler` | 	Catches SIGTSTP (ctrl-z) signals |

-Each time you modify your `tsh.c` file, type `make` to recompile it.
-To run your shell, type `./tsh` to the command line:
+Each time you modify your `tsh.c` file, don't forget to execute `make` to recompile it.
+To run your shell, type `./tsh` in the command line:
 ```shell
 $ ./tsh
 tsh> [type commands to your shell here]
 ```

 At the very beginning, your shell skeleton can run but do nothing, shown as follows.
-You may find it hard to exit from the shell, e.g., you can not do so with `Ctrl-C` because the signal (`SIGINT`) is ignored, and the `quit` command has not been implemented.
-However, you can use `Ctrl-D` to trigger an end-of-file (`EOF`), or Ctrl-\ to trigger a `SIGQUIT` signal to exit from the shell.
+You may find it hard to exit from the shell, e.g., you can not do so with `ctrl-c` because the signal (`SIGINT`) is ignored, and the `quit` command has not been implemented.
+However, you can use `ctrl-d` to trigger an end-of-file (`EOF`), or `ctrl-\` to trigger a `SIGQUIT` signal to exit from the shell.
 ```shell
 $ ./tsh
 tsh> ls